Acellera/htmd/doc/source/installation.rst

 Installing HTMD
 ---------------

-If you do not have conda installed please first install Miniconda by downloading and installing the latest installer from the following URL https://docs.conda.io/en/latest/miniconda.html
+If you do not have conda installed please first install Miniconda by downloading and running the latest installer from the following URL https://docs.conda.io/en/latest/miniconda.html

 After installing conda create a new environment for HTMD and activate it.